-If you are interested in taking part in the study or would like more information, please contact the study team at (206) 353-3076 or email@example.com.
+If you are interested in taking part in the study or would like more information, please contact the study team VEDSColl@ohsu.edu

 To donate to the VEDS Natural History study, click here.

-The VEDS Collaborative is led by Principle Investigator, Dr. Sherene Shalhub, and an advisory group comprised of leaders of major organizations serving the VEDS community, including Katie Wright (The VEDS Movement), Dr. Josephine Grima (The Marfan Foundation), Professor Lara Bloom, (Ehlers-Danlos Society), Jared Griffin (Annabelle’s Challenge), Dave DeMasi (Fight VEDS), and Emma Borreggine (DEFY Foundation), as well as Dr. Peter Byers and Dr. Shaine Morris.
+The VEDS Collaborative is led by Principle Investigator, Dr. Sherene Shalhub, and an advisory group comprised of leaders and/or major organizations serving the VEDS community, including Katie Wright (host of Staying Connected VEDS podcast), Dr. Josephine Grima (The Marfan Foundation), Professor Lara Bloom, (Ehlers-Danlos Society), Jared Griffin (Annabelle’s Challenge), Dave DeMasi (Fight VEDS), and Emma Borreggine (DEFY Foundation), as well as Dr. Peter Byers and Dr. Shaine Morris.

 In addition to the advisory group, the VEDS Collaborative is guided by a stakeholder group comprised of members of the community, researchers, and clinicians with an interest in VEDS.
 The stakeholder group gives opinions on research directives and projects brought to the group for feedback by the advisory group.